APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 1.md

 ## Task 1: Deploy Azure OpenAI and Models

-In this task, You will begin by deploying an Azure OpenAI resource through the Azure portal.
+In this task, you will begin by deploying an Azure OpenAI resource through the Azure portal.
 This involves creating an OpenAI resource, configuring it with the appropriate settings, and deploying models such as **text-davinci-003** and **text-embedding-ada-002** using Azure OpenAI Studio.

 Azure OpenAI offers a web-based portal called **Azure OpenAI Studio** for deploying, managing, and exploring models.
 Follow these steps to deploy a model using Azure OpenAI Studio: